An unexpected new chapter has just been added to my adventure. I am embracing the digital nomad lifestyle.

-As you might know, I have been in San Francisco where my boyfriend lives since November, spending Thanksgiving and the Christmas holidays with him.
+I have been in San Francisco where my boyfriend lives since November 2020, spending Thanksgiving and the Christmas holidays with him.
 I was originally meant to be here last summer...but we all know what happened last year and how all plans were off.
-You can read a previous blog post here to get caught up on the history but the long and the short of it is that after months of separation and uncertainty I ended up flying to Turkey to spend 2 weeks working remotely in Istanbul to get around the travel ban before leaving my job and coming here.
-We have spent the last 3 months revelling in being together for longer than 2 weeks (long distance relationship problems) and I have been writing, blogging and documenting my trip on Instagram.
+You can read my previous diary blog posts to get caught up on the history but the long and the short of it is that after months of separation and uncertainty I ended up flying to Turkey to spend 2 weeks working remotely in Istanbul to get around the travel ban before leaving my job and coming here.
+We have spent the last 3 months revelling in being together for longer than 2 weeks (long-distance relationship problems) and I have been writing, blogging and documenting my trip on Instagram.

 When I hatched this plan last September, I hoped that in those months the Covid situation would improve and that I'd return to an England that was in a better place than before I left.
 I was wrong.